Macro Calculator

 Protein — The Building Block

 Essential for muscle growth, repair, immune function, and enzyme production.
-Protein has the highest thermic effect (20-30% of calories burned during digestion), making it valuable for weight management.
+As noted above, its high thermic effect makes it incredibly valuable for weight management.
 Aim for 0.8-1g per pound of body weight for active individuals.
-Complete proteins from animal sources contain all essential amino acids; plant-based eaters should combine sources (rice + beans, etc.).
+Complete proteins from animal sources contain all essential amino acids; plant-based eaters should systematically combine sources (such as rice and beans) to ensure a complete profile.

 Carbohydrates — The Energy Source

 Your body's preferred fuel for high-intensity exercise and brain function.
-Carbs are stored as glycogen in muscles and liver.
-Complex carbs (whole grains, vegetables, legumes) provide sustained energy and fiber, while simple carbs (fruit, sugar) offer quick energy.
-Fiber, a type of carbohydrate, supports digestive health—aim for 25-38g daily.
+Carbs are stored as glycogen in muscles and the liver.
+Complex carbs (whole grains, vegetables, legumes) provide sustained energy and fiber, while simple carbs (fruit, sugar) offer quick replenishment.
+Fiber supports digestive health—aim for 25-38g daily.

 Fats — The Essential Nutrient

 Critical for hormone production (including testosterone and estrogen), vitamin absorption (A, D, E, K), brain health, and cell membrane integrity.
-Never go below 20% of calories from fat.
+To support basic endocrine wellness, never drop below 20% of your total calories from fat.
 Prioritize unsaturated fats (olive oil, avocado, nuts) while limiting saturated and trans fats.
-Omega-3 fatty acids from fish, flaxseed, and walnuts have anti-inflammatory benefits.
+Omega-3 fatty acids from fish, flaxseed, and walnuts provide structural anti-inflammatory benefits.

 How to Use This Macro Calculator